ObolNetwork/charon/README.md

 ## Project Status

-See [dvt.obol.tech](https://dvt.obol.tech/) for the latest status of the Obol Network including which upstream consensus clients and which downstream validators are supported.
+A table detailing Charon compatibility with upstream consensus clients and downstream validators can be found [in the changelog](https://github.com/ObolNetwork/charon/releases) of each release, in the **Compatibility Matrix** section.

 ## Version compatibility